Site Information

 Café du Breault French Quarter Style Coffee

-We wanted to do better.
 Café du Breault is made from premium, fully ripened beans, so it's naturally lower in acid and more flavorful.
 We roast it dark, but not dark enough to burn away all the subtle flavors, and our 4-roast process includes one lighter roast to provide the brighter flavors sometimes lost in dark roast.
 The chicory is American-grown and freshly roasted.
 This is a very strong coffee with an intense, chocolatey flavor profile combining traditional Vietnamese Coffee with New Orleans French Quarter tradition.
 We find our own family demanding it at gatherings and as gifts.
 Wonderful as Café Sua Da with sweetened condensed milk, and also as iced coffee.

-8 ounces, please choose drip grind or whole bean.
+1 pound, please choose drip grind or whole bean.

 NOTE: We prefer the ground version because we add real roasted, ground chicory produced by a specialty farm in Nebraska to the drip grind version.
 We do produce whole bean for those who want to use the coffee in a grind-and-brew or other application.
 For the whole bean, we use an extract of chicory applied to the beans when they are still hot.